carlymalatskey/advanced-gallery-exam/README.md

   }));
   ```

-- The moveElement function establishes a new index for the dragged image to be placed and calls the move function:
+- The moveElement function establishes a new index for the dragged image to be placed by adding the original index and the offset that is established in the moveItem function above.
+Then, this function returns the move function by passing in the array of items, the previous index, and the new index:
   ```js
   function moveElement(array, index, offset) {
     const newIndex = index + offset;